 Finally - and perhaps most importantly - professional services firms need to promote employee engagement across their organisations to ensure that project teams and all stakeholders have a common understanding of how the project will be managed.
 Everyone must be clear about who will be making the decisions and how reporting lines will be structured.

-By following these steps, professional services firms will build trust and collaboration across their business, in turn boosting the likelihood of success.
+By following these steps, professional services firms will build trust and collaboration across their business, in turn boosting the likelihood of success with complex project management.
 If there is a lack of trust within an organisation, it becomes harder for firms to learn and improve, setting up problems for the future.

 2018 Industry Report